- Code INTR8013

 See Future Offerings

 This is an introductory course to the subject area of international political economy.
 It is not a course on economics and students are not expected to have any background in the study of economics although some economic concepts will be employed and discussed.
-The focus of this unit is on the politics of (international) economic activity and phenomena.
-The unit aims to introduce students to the subject area of international political economy and to develop their research and analytical skills in the study thereof.
+Instead, the focus of course is on the politics of (international) economic activity and phenomena.
+The course aims to introduce students to the subject area of international political economy and to develop their research and analytical skills in the study thereof.
 It is intended for students who have had no previous background in the subject.
-The unit will include a review of the principal theoretical approaches to the study of international political economy as well as examine the major issue areas in the post-war global economy: trade, international finance, foreign direct investment, international debt, globalization and regionalization.
-By the end of the unit, students should have an understanding of the main issues dominating the international/global political economy as well as the ability to engage critically with them.
+The unit will include a review of the principal theoretical approaches to the study of international political economy as well as examine the major issue areas in the post-war global economy: trade, international finance, foreign direct investment, international debt, globalization and regionalisation.

 Upon successful completion, students will have the knowledge and skills to:

-1. Analyse current events in the global political economy with a historically informed and analytically rigorous approach.
+- Analyse current events in the global political economy with a historically informed and analytically rigorous approach

-2. Write concise analyses on how domestic and international politics influence international trade, finance, and production.
+- Write concise analyses on how domestic and international politics influence international trade, finance, and production

-3. Identify the key elements of complex cases and offer convincing arguments about which policy options to pursue.
+- Identify the key elements of complex cases and offer convincing arguments about which policy options to pursue

 The course is conducted through seminars with an emphasis on interactive teaching aimed at engaging all students in active participation.